ryanjtr/MyDocs/docs/source/Contents/RISCV/pulpissimo.rst

 **Prerequisite**

-Vivado 2023.2 Enterprise (You can check `vivado installation instruction <https://ryanjtr.github.io/MyDocs/Contents/vivado.html>`_).
+Vivado 2023.2 Enterprise (You can check vivado installation instruction).

 Following these steps below: